IBM/blockchain-enabled-crowdfunding/README.md

 ### Deploy Smart Contract on IBM Blockchain Platform

-Smart contract(chaincode) is available at `<dir str>`.
+Smart contract(chaincode) is available [here](https://github.com/IBM/blockchain-enabled-crowdfunding/tree/master/chaincode).

 **Package the smart contract**
 To package follow the instructions provided [here](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) as step 12.
-For your convenience, packaged smart contract(.cds) is also provided in repo at `dir str`.
-Use this file during install smart contract.
+For your convenience, packaged smart contract(crowdfunding@1.1.cds) is also provided in repo at `blockchain-enabled-crowdfunding/chaincode/`.
+Use this file to install smart contract.

 **Install and Instantiate smart contract**